ragingbull24/Debian-Post-Install-Guide/README.md

 ## Non-free repositories install

 * The default installation of Debian stable comes with free repositories
-* To add non-free repositories to use propietary software, open your console/terminal and direct to:
+* To add non-free repositories to use proprietary software, open your console/terminal and direct to:
 ```
 sudo nano /etc/apt/sources.list
 ```